 Hi, I’m Laura.
-I am a novelist, web-fiction writer, poet, photographer, dabbling artisan, and all around creative distraction.
+I am a novelist, web-fiction writer, poet, photographer, dabbling artisan, traveler, and all around creative distraction.
 Welcome to my website!

 I’m a Michigan native, now living near Washington DC with my charming husband and tornado of a little boy.
 I studied creative writing at the University of Toledo, and instead of getting my MFA, I moved to the suburbs of Detroit to have a baby instead.